 Guarantees are required for all feed products.
-At a minimum, sheep complete and supplement feeds should guarantee the following nutrients:
+At a minimum, equine complete and supplement feeds should guarantee the following nutrients:

-- Minimum percentage of crude protein; - Maximum percentage of equivalent crude protein from non-protein nitrogen (if added); - Minimum percentage of crude fat; - Maximum percentage of crude fiber or acid detergent fiber (ADF); - Minimum and maximum percentage of calcium; - Minimum percentage of phosphorus; - Minimum and maximum percentage of salt (if added); - Minimum and maximum percentage of total sodium, if the total sodium exceeds that furnished by the maximum salt guarantee; - Minimum and maximum copper in parts per million (ppm) [if added, or if total copper exceeds twenty (20) ppm] due to copper sensitivity of sheep. - Minimum selenium in parts per million (ppm); - Minimum vitamin A, other than precursors of vitamin A, in international units per pound (if added).
+- Minimum percentage of crude protein;

+- Minimum percentage of crude fat;

+- Maximum percentage of crude fiber;

+- Maximum percentage of acid detergent fiber (ADF)

+- Maximum percentage of neutral detergent fiber (NDF)

+- Minimum and maximum percentage of calcium;

+- Minimum percentage of phosphorus;

+- Minimum copper in parts per million (ppm);

+- Minimum selenium in parts per million (ppm);

+- Minimum zinc in parts per million (ppm);

+- Minimum vitamin A, other than the precursors of vitamin A, in international units per pound (if added).